primaryodors/primarydock/PREDICTION.md

 # Prediction Utilities

 The prediction scripts are written in PHP so that they can share include files with the web app, and so that they don't have to be added to the makefile like they would if they were written in C++.
-Despite their use of PHP, they are entirely command line tools and not web pages.
+Despite their use of PHP, these utilities are entirely command line tools and not web pages or web apps.

 `accuracy.php`
 This script tallies up the current set of predictions that have been run on the local machine and outputs a percentage of